xelArga/304-Online-Store/README.md

+# Web store
-# Online webstore built with JSP and MySQL database
+Online webstore built with JSP and MySQL database